sonic-net/SONiC/doc/aaa/radius_authentication.md

 [NSS](#NSS-Reference) respectively.

 # Serviceability and Debug

+The PAM and NSS modules for RADIUS can be debugged by enabling the debug field of the AAA|authentication redis key.
+(Please see ConfigDB AAA Table Schema).
+The modules can also be individually traced or debugged using the procedure given below.

 The pam_radius module can be debugged using the "debug" option specification on the rule which causes inclusion of the module in the authentication stack.